-City of New York Visa Sponsorship USA
+City of New York Visa Sponsorship Jobs USA

 The City of New York is one of the largest public sector employers in the United States, offering visa sponsorship across a range of professional roles in city government.
-While its sponsorship activity is more selective than large private employers, it has a track record of supporting H-1B and other nonimmigrant visa holders in specialized fields.
+While its sponsorship activity is more selective than large private employers, it has a track record of supporting H-1B visa and other nonimmigrant visa holders in specialized fields.

 See All City of New York Jobs